igneus/lilygabc/README.md

 - [ ] render contents of gabc files in modern notation
 - [ ] fundamental support for the chant notation styles supported by LilyPond
 - [ ] neume detection/interpretation mimicking Gregorio (for all basic neumes and at least the most common composed ones)
+- [ ] (yet another) conversion script converting gabc to clean LilyPond code - because easy inclusion of gabc scores in LilyPond documents is nice, but sometimes manual tweaking is necessary

 ## Prerequisites